-Around 7 a.m., the Chief of Staff consulted the IAF commander about plans for the ongoing fighting.
-The IAF was completing the attack on the anti-aircraft cannons, i.e., the first part of Operation Tagar to destroy the missiles.
-Peled asked the move be completed.
-He responded to Dayan’s pressing request to send some planes to the Golan Heights for attack missions, but Elazar felt this wasn’t enough: he wanted a more massive action to break the Syrian army.
-Although Peled made it clear that carrying out Operation Dogman to attack the Syrian missiles in the north would mean cancelling Operation Tagar in the south, and in any case, Operation Dogman required prep time and could be implemented only after several hours and would therefore have no immediate impact on the Golan Heights situation.
-Because of the Chief of Staff’s decision, Peled decided to halt Operation Tagar and embark on Operation Dogman by 12 noon.
-In summary, then, the Chief of Staff and IAF commander decided to stop Tagar in the south and prepare for Dogman in the north to begin in the early afternoon.
-This decision would prove to be a very flawed one, and was an example of a fundamental misunderstanding: Peled explicitly said that Dogman would not help stop the Syrian armored troops.
-Nonetheless, he and Elazar decided to put the IAF’s main effort into Dogman rather than attack the Syrians’ ground forces.
+Around 7 a.m., Elazar consulted with Peled about ongoing fighting plans.
+The IAF was concluding its anti-aircraft attack, the first phase of Operation Tagar to destroy the missiles in the south.
+Despite Dayan's request for Golan Heights attack missions, Elazar wanted a larger action to break the Syrian army.
+Implementing Operation Dogman to attack Syrian missiles in the north meant cancelling Operation Tagar in the south.
+With Dogman needing several hours of preparation, it wouldn’t immediately affect the Golan Heights situation.
+However, under pressure from Elazar, Peled decided to halt Operation Tagar and embark on Operation Dogman by 12 noon.
+This decision ended up being flawed, an example of a fundamental misunderstanding.
+Peled explicitly said that Dogman would not stop the Syrian armored troops.
+Yet, he and Elazar decided to focus IAF efforts on Dogman instead of attacking Syrian ground forces.

-Dayan returned from the Northern Command to Tel Aviv at 8:35 a.m., reporting his impressions and the actions he’d taken to Elazar.
-It was his view that the IAF would have a critical impact on developments on both fronts; he felt the air force would be able to stop the columns of Syrian tanks rolling over the Golan Heights.
-In his opinion, the IDF would not transition to a counteroffensive before October 8.
-As for the south, Dayan suggested not insisting on holding fast to the Suez Canal line and strongpoint.
+Dayan returned to Tel Aviv from the Northern Command at 8:35 a.m., and shared his findings and activities with Elazar.
+He believed the IAF would be crucial on both fronts, and could halt the Syrian tanks in the Golan Heights.
+He didn’t expect a counteroffensive before October 8.
+For the south, Dayan advised not insisting on holding fast to the Suez Canal line and strongpoints.
 “A strongpoint under pressure should be evacuated… We must not insist forces reach the first-line strongpoints but rather stabilize the second line.”
-Elazar agreed, saying that he had already instructed that besieged strongpoints be abandoned that night.””
-The decision might seem cold-blooded, and much criticism was leveled at it after the war; the brunt of the criticism was aimed at Dayan, who was accused of leaving men behind.
-However, the decision must be viewed in the context of the need to safeguard the meager troops and the heavy losses the IDF took in its desperate attempts to break into the surrounded strongpoints, attempts that failed again and again.
+Elazar agreed, already having ordered besieged strongpoints to be abandoned” It was Dayan accused of abandoning men, who received the most criticism for this ostensibly cold-blooded decision.
+However, this decision was necessary to protect the limited troops and heavy IDF losses.

-Around 9 in the morning, Dayan announced that he was flying to the Southern Command’s command room, and asked Elazar to participate in the cabinet meeting scheduled for 10.
-At 9:25 a.m., the first reports arrived on Egyptian forces breaching the southern line together with urgent requests for air cover.
-Contrary to plan, the IAF found itself split between the two fronts.
-The Chief of Staff ordered the IAF to switch its focus from the north to the south, i.e., redirect the planes that were not supposed to take part in Operation Dogman, the attack on the Syrian missiles.
+Around 9 a.m., Dayan announced he was heading to the Southern Command room, and asked Elazar to participate in the 10 a.m. cabinet meeting At 9:25 a.m., reports arrived of Egyptian forces breaching the southern line, urgently requesting air cover.
+Now the IAF had to split between two fronts, contrary to plans.
+Elazar redirected the IAF to the south.